arr199/ERC20-Token/README.md

     import { buildModule } from "@nomicfoundation/hardhat-ignition/modules";

     const MyTokenModule = buildModule("MyToken", (m) => {
-    const token = m.contract("MyFirstToken", [25]);
+                   // name of your contract and inside the array add the constructor parameters const token = m.contract("MyFirstToken", [25]);
     return { token };
     });